Our knowledge of orthopaedics. Your best health.

 Risk Factors

-Several factors can predispose you to muscle strains, including:
+Several factors can increase your risk of muscle strains, including:

 • Muscle tightness.
 Tight muscles are vulnerable to strain.
 Athletes should follow a year-round program of daily stretching exercises.